What is Operation Lifesaver?

 Many people are unaware that trains cannot stop quickly to avoid collisions.
 Others take chances by ignoring warning signs and signals, going around lowered gates, stopping on tracks, or simply not paying attention when approaching highway-rail crossings.
 Many people make the fatal mistake of choosing railroad tracks as shortcuts or as places to walk or run for recreation.
 They simply don't realize how quickly a train can be there until it's too late and there's no escape.

-Unfortunately, on the average of every 115 minutes somewhere in the United States, there is an incident at a crossing or along a railroad right-of-way.
+Unfortunately, a person or vehicle is struck by a train about every three hours somewhere in the United States.
 Operation Lifesaver programs educate the public by providing vital information so these tragedies can be reduced and prevented.

 Where Can You Get Operation Lifesaver Information?